Vipul23/CryptoAlerts/README.md

     - The alerts are also paginated
     - The alerts can also be filtered based on the status and the coin symbol
 4. Celery Worker , Celery Beat Worker
-    These are celery workers that runs every minute to check the alerts against the coin prices.They then send mail if price is acheived
+    - These are celery workers that runs every minute to check the alerts against the coin prices.They then send mail if price is acheived
-5. Binance API
+5. Binance API Script
-    This is a python script that connects to the binance websocket and saves the coin prices to the redis cache.It also has exponential backoff implemented in case of network failure or binance server failure.
+    - This is a python script that connects to the binance websocket and saves the coin prices to the redis cache.It also has exponential backoff implemented in case of network failure or binance server failure.